taubler/msgq-ui-bridge/README.md

 Requirements
 --------

-.env file with AMQP_URL property
+* To run locally as a Heroku app, a .env file with AMQP_URL property
+* To run in Eclipse, under the Run Configuration's Environment tab, a variable called AMQP_URL

-Start the stream viewer UI
+Start the app
 --------

 Starts the UI server